Paynter (horse): Illness and surgery

 On July 29, 2012, two days after his Haskell win, Paynter developed a fever, pneumonia, and diarrhea.
-He was hospitalized at the nearby Mid-Atlantic Equine Medical Center in New Jersey and then shipped on August 10, 2012 to Belmont Park where he trained for several days.
+He was hospitalized at the nearby Mid-Atlantic Equine Medical Center in New Jersey and then shipped on August 10, 2012, to Belmont Park, where he trained for several days.
 He was then shipped to Saratoga Race Course, home to the Travers Stakes, to recover further.
 However, he had no public workouts and missed the Travers.
 He was scheduled to be flown back to Baffert's home stable in California on August 27, but Paynter again developed a fever and diarrhea.
-He was sent to the Upstate Equine Medical Center in Schuylerville, New York where he was diagnosed with colitis, an inflammation of the colon.
-Paynter's condition quickly deteriorated and was deemed life-threatening.
+He was sent to the Upstate Equine Medical Center in Schuylerville, New York, where he was diagnosed with colitis, an inflammation of the colon.
+Paynter's condition deteriorated and was deemed life-threatening.
 Ahmed and Justin Zayat began to tweet regular updates on his condition to the public.
-His care was supervised by Dr. Laura Javsicas, an Equine Internal Medicine specialist.
-Her devotion to Paynter was admired by both Zayat and Baffert, who later said that Javsicas should receive a special Eclipse Award.
-In turn, Paynter, normally characterized as an "aggressive" horse, was very cooperative toward his caregivers and accepted treatment without causing problems.
+His care was supervised by Dr. Laura Javsicas, an equine internal medicine specialist.
+Her devotion to Paynter was admired by both Zayat and Baffert, who later said that Javsicas should receive a Eclipse Award.
+In turn, Paynter, characterized as an "aggressive" horse, was cooperative toward his caregivers and accepted treatment without causing problems.

 Paynter developed an infection at a catheter site and blood clots in his veins due to problems with his protein levels.
-He lost weight, and suffering from fever, colitis and diarrhea was given plasma and "aggressive" antibiotic treatment.
+He lost weight, and suffering from fever, colitis, and diarrhea was given plasma and "aggressive" antibiotic treatment.

 The medical staff were also worried, because a systemic illness with intestinal inflammation, such as colitis, is a common precursor to laminitis, a painful inflammation of the internal structures of the hoof.
 The staff had been using cryotherapy on his lower legs as a precaution.
 Although his blood test results and protein levels began to stabilize, he nevertheless developed laminitis in three of his feet on September 4, ten days after he arrived at the center.
 The veterinarians treating Paynter put casts on his lower legs to support his feet.
-Most experts believed that even if he survived his racing days were over, and the Zayat family feared that euthanasia would be necessary.
+Experts believed that even if he survived his racing days were over, and the Zayat family feared that euthanasia would be necessary.